icemanaf/ESP8266-WIFI-with-Serial-setup/README.md

  If the connection efforts fail, the code will give a simple menu option to either read or append the existing wifi settings.

+ ##Update 28th August 2021

+ Did further improvements - moved the config into it's own file.
+Now the config data is stored in a struct which makes it easier to store additional custom values without impacting the
+ EEPROM saving logic.